gregbell/w.rb/README.markdown

 Make the smallest possible wiki around.
 For what purpose you might ask?
 Well none really.
 Just for fun.

-The current implementation includes 15 lines of code for a full wiki, markdown and templates.
+The current implementation includes 19 lines of code for a full wiki, markdown, versioning (with git) and templates.

 ## How to Use
 Install any dependencies: